tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/CommonJS_Modules_in_Titanium.md

 ### Native/Compiled versus JavaScript modules

-When a module is required, Titanium must first determine whether or not to load a native/compiled module or a JavaScript module shipped within the Resources directory of a Titanium Mobile application.
+When a module is required, Titanium must first determine whether or not to load a native/compiled module or a JavaScript module shipped within the Resources directory of a Titanium SDK application.
 Titanium will prefer to load a native module first.
-The deployment and processing of native modules is beyond the scope of this specification, but at the time of this writing, native modules can be deployed globally on a developer machine, or inside a **modules** directory in the top-level Titanium Mobile project directory.
+The deployment and processing of native modules is beyond the scope of this specification, but at the time of this writing, native modules can be deployed globally on a developer machine, or inside a **modules** directory in the top-level Titanium SDK project directory.

 #### Native/Compiled modules